nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### proof

-The `proof` field is only relevant when the `url` field is set.
+The `proof` field is mandatory when the `url` field is set.
 It is ignored when `url` is not set.
-The `proof` field gives the operator the option to authenticate the `url` field.
+The `proof` field gives the operator the option to tell interested entities how they can verify the domain in the `url` field.
+This prevents operators from claiming arbitrary domains.

 Since the `url` can be set to an arbitrary value - without consent of the entity it points to - the `proof` field tells interested parties how they can verify the `url` value.